xpdustry/toxopid/README.md

 ## Support

-If you need help, you can talk to the maintainers on the [Xpdustry Discord](https://discord.xpdustry.com) in the `#support` channel.
+If you need help, you can talk to the maintainers on the [Chaotic Neutral Discord](https://discord.xpdustry.com) in the `#support` channel.

 > Also, checkout [Mindeploy](https://github.com/NiChrosia/Mindeploy), or [mgpp](https://github.com/PlumyGame/mgpp).